 Real, actionable content that you can implement NOW to start buying cheap, profitable deals.
 And that’s the key: IMPLEMENT.
 Otherwise no information in the world is going to help you.

 My advice is that you read this carefully and then actually put this education to work.
-Try different strategies discussed here, test them, and as per Part 1 of this series, track everything!
+Try different strategies discussed here, test them, and as per Part one of this series, track everything!

-Speaking of Parts 1 and 2, if you haven’t read those yet, then start with those.
-Part 1 talked about creating your real estate marketing plan and the importance of testing and tracking.
-Part 2 walked you through some free deal-getting strategies that don’t require a budget.
+Speaking of Parts one and two, if you haven’t read those yet, then start with those.
+Part one talked about creating your real estate marketing plan and the importance of testing and tracking.
+Part two walked you through some free deal-getting strategies that don’t require a budget.